Welcome, Guest ( Login )

 Outdoor Light: Full sun, Mostly sunny, Part shade

 Clusters of 2" long, orange-red, tubular, trumpet-shaped flowers with an orange throats are produced beginning in early spring with and just before the arrival of the Ruby Throated Hummingbirds and may continue sporadically until fall on mature plantings.
 Blanche Sandman Coral Honeysuckle, a disease resistant and free-flowering selection of the southeastern native Lonicera sempervirens, is an easy, undemanding, non-invasive, semi-evergreen to deciduous twining vine that works well on fences, trellises, and arbors.
 Clusters of bright clear red, 1/4" diameter, songbird friendly berries are produced after flowering and can be removed to promote new growth and additional flowering.
 Provide a full to mostly sunny site in a fertile, well-drained, average moist soil for optimum vigor and continuous flowering.
 Coral Honeysuckle is one of our top recommended vines for attracting hummingbirds who greedily guard the plants from interlopers.
+Caterpillar host: Chalcedon Checkerspot.
 Item# 12662

 USDA Cold Hardiness Zones: 4,5,6,7,8,9,10,11